Photo Credit: Prae.hu

 On October 31, 1517, Catholic priest Martin Luther nailed a document known as his 95 theses on the door of the Wittenberg church.
 In this public stand against the Catholic practices of that day, he would divide Christianity into at least two camps – that of Protestants (the Reformers) and the Catholics.

-Now we are on the eve of the 500th anniversary of the Protestant Reformation.
-Today, October 31 is known as Reformation Day…and, of course, Halloween.
+Today marks the 505th anniversary of the Protestant Reformation.
+October 31 is known as Reformation Day…and, of course, Halloween.

-October 31, for most, is a family/community cultural event (very different from the historical Halloween).
+October 31, for most in the US for sure, is a huge family/community cultural event (very different from the historical Halloween).
 Parties, dress-up, spooky decorations, and sweet treats.